 After graduation, Sofya was a Design Fellow at Yale University’s Center for Engineering Innovation and Design where she managed an 8,700 square foot makerspace.
 She lead orientations and trainings, created workshops, assisted in the creation of a brand new course with the Smithsonian Museum, helped students with their projects until midnight, and had a really transformative experience.

-She decided to pursue her love of education and is now currently at Harvard University’s Graduate School of Education.
-There she learned about how people learn, what diversity and inclusion really means, and how she can truly “Learn to Change the World”.
+She decided to pursue her love of STEAM education at Harvard University’s Graduate School of Education.
+There she learned about how people learn, what diversity and inclusion really mean, and how she can truly “Learn to Change the World”.
 She also worked on some research on personalized learning in makerspaces.

 To learn more about her work with the STEAM movement, check out her Connected Learning profile